UBI CEO steps down after successful Intesa's takeover

-MILANO, Aug 3 (Reuters) - UBI Banca CEO Victor Massiah said on Monday he was leaving his position with immediate effect following a successful takeover bid by bigger rival Intesa Sanpaolo.
+MILANO (Reuters) - UBI Banca (UBI.MI) CEO Victor Massiah said on Monday he was leaving his position with immediate effect following a successful takeover bid by bigger rival Intesa Sanpaolo (ISP.MI).

 Intesa Sanpaolo concluded its takeover bid for UBI last week securing 90.2% of its target’s shares to create the euro zone’s seventh-largest bank.
 Intesa plans to delist UBI and merge it into the group.